The 10 best cities for recent college graduates to rent in

 |28%

-According to Zillow, while Colorado Springs doesn’t offer the least expensive rent prices, its job offerings and the large number of people in the target age range helped level out its desirability.
+According to Zillow, while Colorado Springs doesn’t offer the least expensive rent prices, its job offerings and a large number of people in the target age range helped level out its desirability.

 When it comes to how much the average college graduate can expect to earn in a year, Forbes Advisor reports those with a Bachelor’s degree can expect median yearly earnings of $59,600.
 Master’s degree holders (or higher), meanwhile, earn around $69,700, based on data from the National Center for Education Statistics.